factioninc/faction-api-examples/examples/README.md

 ## Getting Started

-Before using the the examples you will need to know several credentials which you will need to insert into the code.
+Before using the examples you will need to know several credentials which you will need to insert into the code.
 Those credentials are as follows:

 - Organization Id
 - Client Id